arduino/tooling-project-assets/other/clang-format-configuration/notes.md

 This key is irrelevant because we define all configuration keys.

-Even though it is not one of the documented possible values, `clang-format --dump-config` outputs `BasedOnStyle: ''`, so we use that.
+Even though it is not one of the documented possible values, `clang-format --dump-config` outputs `BasedOnStyle: ''`.

 ## `BraceWrapping`